Monday, 22 July, 2013

 People talk about doctors and teachers deserving better salaries, but in all honesty, burning your cock every night should probably be placed in that same bracket.

 It’s pretty hilarious when you consider that on this trip I have seen giraffes, hippos, and lions, volunteered at schools, orphanages and community centres, had a beach break and learned the true meaning behind African music.
-Yet, my final and lasting memory will be of a man burning his penis on my final night.
+Yet, my final and lasting memory will be of a man burning his penis.

 Tanzania, you’ve been great.